 In winter, the fairytale city of Copenhagen offers an irresistible combination of European festivities and warm, fuzzy delicacies.
-This spectacular city, home of Hans Christian Andersen (the most prolific storyteller in the history), hosts a flurry of cosy cafes and bars to lit up your winter evenings here.
+This spectacular city, home of Hans Christian Andersen (the most prolific storyteller in history), hosts a flurry of cosy cafes and bars to light up your winter evenings here.

 It is especially gratifying to watch the flurrying snow outside as you gulp down on a warm beverage.
 Another kitsch delight that you can explore here, around Christmas time, is the 19th-century Tivoli amusement park, where body-warming mugs of mulled wine and heart-warming illuminations will surely melt away your inhibitions.
 Here’s how you could spend 3 days in Copenhagen, a great winter itinerary.

 4. Transylvania, Romania

 While Bram Stoker’s iconic interpretation of Dracula may have introduced you to this breathtakingly beautiful European city, it is ironic that Stoker never actually visited Romania.
 Therefore, it would be hard for you to find parallels between fact and fiction.

 Nevertheless, Transylvania is yet another pristine European region whose grandeur reaches its peak in the winter, when the steel-grey skies and bare trees receive a fresh smattering of snow, and the memorable Bran Castle opens its gates to every onlooker.

 Fondly known as the Bride of the Sea, Venice is a hauntingly beautiful and slightly weird city that epitomises romance in a million ways.
 While the spring season brings out the colours of this distinctive canal city, it is especially in the winter that Venice truly outshines its neighbours.